Ping Post Lead Distribution Benchmarks: What’s “Good” in 2025?

 🚦What Is “Good” in Ping Post?

-🧠 Why These Benchmarks Matter
+🧠 Why Worry About These Numbers?

 Let’s go one by one: